nadimelayan/nadimelayan.github.io/_pages/about.md

 Secondary Fields: International Economics and Labor Economics.

-I am a Catalan and a culer living in Ann Arbor.
 Before moving to the home of the Wolverines to start the Ph.D.
 I worked as an intern at the research department of <a href="https://www.caixabankresearch.com/en" target="_blank"> CaixaBank </a> and as a research assistant at <a href="https://www.iese.edu/" target="_blank"> IESE Business School </a> in Barcelona.

 EDUCATION
 ======